microsoft/vcrt-forwarders/README.md

 # VCRT Forwarders Preview

-This project contains App-local DLLs that forward to runtime components of Visual C++ libraries which are required to run Visual C++ applications.
-The runtime components being forwarded to should already be installed on a given machine, this can be done using the Visual C++ [Redistributable Packages](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+This project contains App-local DLLs that forward to runtime DLLs that are required to run Visual C++ applications and components.
+The runtime DLLs being forwarded to should already be installed on a given machine, this can be done using the Visual C++ [Redistributable Packages](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ## NuGet Package